Human Systems Physiology

 Allows you to conduct an in-depth, evidence based study on a topic of your choice (quantitative, qualitative or review) and analyse, synthesis and evaluate the outcomes of the study.

-Sport Science Placement
+Sport Science Placement and Employability

 This module provides you with a vocational opportunity aimed at developing personal transferable skills and work specific skills, thus enhancing future employability.
 By gaining experience of sport and exercise science in a real world setting you will be challenged to link theory with practice.
 The module will also provide you with the opportunity to reflect upon evidence-based practice within a vocational setting.